by Jane Rosenstein

 “Alimentation Générale” is playing at Théâtre des Béliers Parisiens at 14 rue Saint Isaure 75018 Paris until June 10, 2017.

-Posted by Jane Rosenstein on April 11, 2017, With 931 Reads Filed under Art, Books, & Entertainment, Humor, Life, Of Interest.
+Posted by Jane Rosenstein on April 11, 2017, With 936 Reads Filed under Art, Books, & Entertainment, Humor, Life, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.